 There are several types of fatigue, but we are particularly concerned with mental fatigue.
 Mental fatigue can be caused by prolonged working, heavy workload, insufficient rest and inadequate sleep.
 Continual mental effort and attention on a particular task can also contribute to fatigue.
 It is important that workers are not fatigued when their work is critical to safe operation, such as work done by drivers, signallers and maintenance staff.
 There are obvious safety risks for railway workers and others if this happens.
 It must be effectively managed.

-Fatigue may cause or contribute to potentially dangerous errors.
+Fatigue may cause or contribute to dangerous errors.
 A signal may be misread or overlooked, an important instruction or message may be misunderstood and staff will be more likely to make an error.

 Examples of fatigue